blackwayv/mvp/README.md

 Currently the program uses localstorage to store all data.
 Once this has become a website, I can run a PostgreSQL database on the instance to keep all the data in cloud storage so it stays persistant.
 Some features are not complete yet.
-Once I am out of school, this will be my side project.